CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 To fix the `ReferenceError` we can declare the function `countWords`.

 Now when we run the test script again, we get different feedback:
-This time the console logs show an AssertionError.
+This time the console logs show an `AssertionError`.

-An AssertionError is a type of error that is thrown by the expect function when the assertion is false.
+An `AssertionError` is a type of error that is thrown by the expect function when the assertion is false.
 So in this case, the return value of `countWords` is undefined and we expect it to equal 1.
 We can continue re-running our tests to get feedback on our code.

 Assertion Error diagram

 ### Passing `countWords`

 To make the test pass we can start moving in the right direction by declaring the function `countWords`.
 We can update index.test.js so we’ve got the following:

-Index.test.js
+index.test.js

 This is feedback is telling us that we expected to get an output of 1 but `countWords` is actually returning undefined.